From the 6 April 2015 the law will change to prevent the display of tobacco products in all retailers of tobacco.

 The Smoking (NI) Order 2006 affects most businesses in Northern Ireland including factories, offices, bars and restaurants as well as work vehicles and public transport.

 The law also applies to enclosed public places such as community and church halls, sports centres, shopping centres and schools.
-The Environmental Health Section in Mid and East Antrim Borough Council is available to answer any smoke-free queries businesses may have.
+The Environmental Health team in Council is available to answer any smoke-free queries businesses may have.

 In the years since the new law was introduced there has been very high level of compliance across all types of workplaces and businesses.
 However there are still issues with smoking in both taxi's and work vehicles.